tvdstaaij/nocto/README.md

 7. List available plugins with `/plugins list`.
 You can enable any number of plugins with `/plugins enable plugin1 plugin2`.

+After the first run, which is interactive, you can just use your preferred way to (automatically) launch and keep the application running in the background.
+Sending an interrupt signal (Control-C) initiates a clean shutdown.

 ## Available plugins

 * `echo`: Simple example plugin implementing an echo command.